 - Physical disfigurement

-Part of a lawyer’s services may include collecting evidence of your damages and their value.
-This evidence may include your medical bills, employment records to show your lost wages, and statements from medical experts on your estimated future costs of care.
+The evidence your lawyer collects of your damages may include your medical bills, employment records to show your lost wages, and statements from medical experts on your estimated future costs of care.

 Evidence in a Bus Accident Case